The PACTA for Banks Free Dataset is provided free of charge by Asset Resolution for banks to use in their PACTA analysis.

-User agrees to be bound by these Terms and Conditions, which, together with the Schedule of Services, form part the present PACTA Data agreement (the “Agreement”) between the Parties.
+User agrees to be bound by these Terms and Conditions, which, together with the Schedule of Services, form part of the present PACTA Data agreement (the “Agreement”) between the Parties.
 The Agreement sets forth the terms and conditions under which User may access and use the Services.
 By using and/or accessing the Services and/or Data, User agrees to be bound by the terms and conditions of this Agreement.

-This Schedule of Services sets for the specific terms and conditions under which AR provides to User the Services described therein.
+This Schedule of Services sets for the specific terms and conditions under which AR provides User with the Services described therein.

 1.2 Service details

-Services nameCompany-level dataset prepared for use in the open source Paris Agreement Capital Transition Assessment tool (“PACTA”) for banks as made available by the 2º Degrees Investing Initiative (2DII) on Transition Monitor (https://www.transitionmonitor.com/)
+Company-level dataset prepared for use in the open source Paris Agreement Capital Transition Assessment tool (“PACTA”) for banks as made available at the time of the agreement signature by the Rocky Mountain Institute (RMI) on Transition Monitor (https://www.transitionmonitor.com/).
+Data vintage:

-The Data covers company-level indicators which can include company information (name, country, sector, technology), forward looking capacity and/or production data, and emissions intensity for part or all of the sectors covered by the PACTA tool for banks.
-The specifications are developed by 2DII and might change over time to reflect the evolution in the PACTA tool for banks.
+The Data covers company-level indicators which can include company information (name, country, sector, technology), forward looking capacity and/or production data, and emissions intensity for all or part of the sectors covered by the PACTA tool for banks.
+The specifications may change over time to reflect the evolution in the PACTA tool for banks.

-Permitted use include:
+Permitted uses include:

 Examples of non-permitted uses of the Data include, without limitation:

 |Authorised Users (internal within User)||User’s employees for the sole purpose of running the PACTA tool for banks|

 |Location of Authorised Users (“Territory”)||Worldwide|

-Restrictions:User shall not share, or enable others to access, any Data beyond what stated in the “Purpose of use” section, and in particular shall not redistribute any of the raw Data and/or any Derived Data and must take reasonable measures to protect AR's Intellectual Property, especially but not limited to its databases.
+User shall not share, or enable others to access, any Data beyond what is stated in the “Purpose of use” section, and in particular shall not redistribute any of the raw Data and/or any Derived Data and must take reasonable measures to protect AR's Intellectual Property, especially but not limited to User's databases.
 Unless stated in the purpose of use above and subject to applicable laws:

-|Other use||User may request additional services or different scope of use not included in this Schedule of Services by contacting AR at firstname.lastname@example.org.
+|Other use||User may request additional services or a different scope of use not included in this Schedule of Services by contacting AR at firstname.lastname@example.org.
 Such additional services or different scope would be covered by a separate agreement to be executed by both parties.|

 © <Insert Applicable Year> Asset Resolution.
 All Rights Reserved.
 Information, data, analyses and opinions contained herein: (1) include the proprietary information of Asset Resolution and its content providers; (2) may not be copied or redistributed except as specifically authorised in writing; (3) do not constitute investment advice; (4) are provided solely for informational purposes; (5) are not warranted to be complete, accurate or timely; and (6) may be drawn from data published on various dates.
 Asset Resolution is not responsible for any decisions, damages or other losses related to the information, data, analyses or opinions contained herein or the use thereof.
 Please verify all of the information before using it and do not make any investment decision except upon the advice of a professional financial adviser.
 Past performance is not a guarantee of future results.
 The value and income derived from investments may go down and up.